chenhcs/scResolve/README.md

 ````
 scresolve convert st --counts section1.tsv --image section1.jpg --transformation-matrix section1-alignment.txt --scale 0.3 --save-path section1
 ````
 We save settings in *.toml file.
-For the setting of this tutorial, you can see in [link].
+For the setting of this tutorial, you can see in [link](https://github.com/chenhcs/scResolve/raw/main/configurations/tutorial_quick.toml).
 Download the toml file.
 [link Download toml file]